JustKwanna/JustKwanna/README.md

 <img hight="300" width="280" alt="GIF" align="right" src="https://thumbs.gfycat.com/CalculatingNeglectedGoldeneye-max-1mb.gif">

-## The creator of Aiko, and a fan of pokemon  d
+## The creator of Aiko, and a fan of pokemon

 <li> 😶 I'm currently new at developing </li>